sbakht/vault/scratch.2021.12.29.180529.md

 Pracice is the act of doing something in a low stakes environment multiple times, until you can easily do it in a high stakes environment.

 Secularists actually attack problems, not muslims.
 Muslims just ignore them.
 This comes from muslims avoiding the truth, pretending we are in perfection, so we can't fix anything.

+I'm resistant to doing alot of the techniques to overcome freeze response like giving an alternate story or watching a video on grounding behavior and doing that.
+I should work on breaking the emotional response to "alternate story".